jrheard/blog/_drafts/quinto.md

 <script src="https://gist.github.com/jrheard/7bd6f27cb49240b50a87a391092d2da3.js"></script>

 Annotations like this make it easy for a human reader to figure out the shape of your program's data.
-These annotations can also be _verified_, using [`instrument` and `check`](https://clojure.org/guides/spec#_instrumentation_and_testing).[^3]
+These annotations can also be **verified** using [`instrument` and `check`](https://clojure.org/guides/spec#_instrumentation_and_testing).[^3]

 I'm very happy that spec was added to the language.
-It makes Clojure/Script programs a lot easier to read, understand, and confidently make changes to.
+It makes Clojure/Script programs a lot easier to read, understand, and confidently modify.

 Specter
 -------